music-encoding/guidelines/_guidelines-v3/20-tablature/01-tablatureOverview.md

 the
 open string pitches while maintaining 6 lines.

-{% include _plainExample.html example="./v3/examples/tablature/tablature-sample325.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/tablature/tablature-sample325.xml" valid="true" %}

-The
-<a class="link_odd_elementSpec" href="/v3/elements/note">note</a> element is used to capture the specific events in the
+The [note](/v3/elements/note.html){:.link_odd_elementSpec} element is used to capture the specific events in the tablature.
-tablature.
 The **@tab.string** attribute is used to capture which string the note is to be played on.
 String order is the same as that given in the **@tab.strings** attribute.
 This attribute takes a positive integer in the range of 1-9.

-{% include _plainExample.html example="./v3/examples/tablature/tablature-sample326.xml" valid="true" %}
+{% include plainExample.html example="./v3/examples/tablature/tablature-sample326.xml" valid="true" %}

 In the case of fretted instruments, the fret number may be captured using the **@tab.fret** attribute.
 An open string may be indicated using the value "o".

-{% include _plainExample.html example="./v3/examples/tablature/tablature-sample327.xml" valid="false" %}
+{% include plainExample.html example="./v3/examples/tablature/tablature-sample327.xml" valid="false" %}